red/community/README.md

 A single quoted word to say what level of user expertise is embodied in the script.
 That is, the level of Red understanding that a user should have.
 It doesn't have anything to do with the domain-specific aspects of an entry.
 Use any one of: advanced beginner intermediate

-beginner - These should be understandable even to those that are just evaluating REBOL.
+beginner - These should be understandable even to those that are just evaluating Red.
 We don't want to scare off newcomers.

-intermediate - This assumes a basic working knowledge of REBOL and the ability to use HELP and SOURCE to learn more.
+intermediate - This assumes a basic working knowledge of Red and the ability to use HELP and SOURCE to learn more.
 Script size isn't as important as complexity.
 That is to say, scripts can be large as long as they are straight-forward.

 advanced - Examples of things that fall into this category would be: higher order functions, USE blocks - beyond very obvious usage, BIND, anonymous functions - again beyond very basic usage of the mechanism, dynamic layout generation in View, etc.